 Take a scenic drive 25 miles (41 km) east of the Grand Canyon Village.
 Along the route, you will pass Pipe Creek Vista, South Kaibab Trailhead, Yaki Point, Grandview Point, Moran Point, Lipan Point, Navajo Point and Desert View.

-The South Kaibab Trailhead is an endpoint for the Rim Trail/Greenway Trail that runs along the rim.
-This is also the way to the East Entrance of Grand Canyon South Rim.
-Popular with drivers staying in Flagstaff.
+The South Kaibab Trailhead is an endpoint for the Rim Trail/Greenway Trail, which runs along the rim.
+This trail also leads to the East Entrance of Grand Canyon South Rim, which is popular with drivers staying in Flagstaff.

 Visitors can climb the Desert View Tower.
 There is a 25-person limit, though the views from the windows and the top are stunning.
-This is one reason to visit Grand Canyon in winter.
+This is one reason to visit the Grand Canyon in winter.
+It is open from 8 a.m. to 6 p.m. daily.

 The Desert View area offers a ranger station, general store and deli, bookstore, restrooms and gas station.